 EURid will gradually suspend, withdraw, and inevitably revoke your registrant's domain over the below periods.
 Resellers should proactively begin addressing at-risk domains and communicate the actions required to eligible registrants.

 |Phase||Period Start||Period End||What happens|

-EURID will no longer accept new registrations with UK based individuals and organisations.
+EURid will no longer accept new registrations with UK-based individuals and organizations.